Ila-bura/zero-waste-life/README.md

 ## Audience

-<p>Anyone who wish to leave the world as a better place and is willing to make an effort to reduce the amount of waste they produce during their daily activities.</p>
+<p>Anyone who wishes to leave the world a better place and is willing to make an effort to reduce the amount of waste they produce during their daily activities.</p>

 <p>The website target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
-What they all have in common is they are passionate about sustainability, they carefully choose what to consume and they tend to prefer a vegetarian or vegan diet.</p>
+What they all have in common is they are passionate about sustainability, they are mindful about what they consume and tend to prefer a vegetarian or vegan diet.</p>

 ## Communication